EOKA: Foreign Office declassified documents and EOKA lawsuits against the British government

 Following the release of the documents, EOKA veterans announced that lawsuits were being planned against British authorities.
 The veterans association alleged that at least 14 Cypriots died and hundreds more could have been tortured during interrogations by the British during the 1955–1959 campaign.
 Two of those who allegedly died during interrogation were aged 17.
 The legal action comes on the back of the uncovering of secret documents released in 2011 which present similar practices during the Mau Mau Uprising in Kenya, during the same period.

 In 2018, Cypriot veterans won the right to claim damages over UK torture claims at court.
 The presiding judge dismissed arguments by the British government that the case should be judged under Cypriot law, which, if true, would have meant that the statute of limitations applied in the case.
 The judge commented that "It seems to me that, in this case at any rate, where a state stands to be held to account for acts of violence against its citizens, it should be held to account in its own courts, by its own law and should not escape liability by reference to a colonial law it has itself made."

 The case was settled out-of-court with the UK awarding Greek Cypriots with £1 million (to be distributed among alleged victims).
 The UK government denied any liability.

 Declassified British archives have also revealed that the Information Research Department (IRD), a secret propaganda wing of the UK Foreign Office which dealt with Cold War propaganda, was responsible for spreading fake news claiming that EOKA rebels had raped schoolgirls as young as 12 years old.
 These black propaganda stories were spread to American journalists as a part of "Operation TEA-PARTY".

+In popular culture

+In Cyprus the EOKA struggle has, since its end, become a near mythological organisation due to its surprising victory and the motility from the Cypriot people of the then unborn nation for independence, and as such, there has been a plethora of movies, TV series and documentaries to the present day.
+EOKA has also been in British movies and documentaries but in antithesis, the approach of both being sympathetic to the British forces on the island and portraying EOKA as a terrorist organisation.